With a population of 13,458, Athens is a must-see destination in Tennessee, United States.

 Looking for warm weather?
 Then head to Athens in July, when the average temperature is 25 °C, and the highest can go up to 31 °C. The coldest month, on the other hand, is January, when it can get as cold as 0 °C, with an average temperature of 5 °C. You’re likely to see more rain in January, when precipitation is around 120 mm.
 In contrast, October is usually the driest month of the year in Athens, with an average rainfall of 60 mm.

 Another option to get to Athens is to pick up a car hire from Nashville, which is about 132 miles from Athens.
-You’ll find branches of Budget and Dollar, among others, in Nashville.
+You’ll find branches of Thrifty and Alamo, among others, in Nashville.

 If you’re on a budget, well-reviewed accommodations include Holiday Inn Express Athens and Motel 6 Athens.